fiskaltrust/rollout-doc/_markets/de/overview/legal/media/fair-use-policy-german.md

 D-40211 Düsseldorf

 ## Scope
-This Fair Use Policy applies to the use of site-related products of fiskaltrust gmbh.
+This Fair Use Policy applies to the use of site-related products of **fiskaltrust gmbh**.

 ## Definition of terms